-Sustainable Buildings Canada (SBC) was established in 2002 in Toronto in collaboration with the Canadian Energy Efficiency Alliance (CEEA).
-SBC is an NGO and a not-for-profit, non-share, capital corporation.
-Leveraging the expertise of our hands-on members as practitioners as well as our industry network, SBC offers fee-for-services to fund its core activities which include education, training, research, and program services to utility, government, and agencies.
+Sustainable Buildings Canada (SBC) was established in 2002 as a not-for-profit, non-share, capital corporation.
+Leveraging the expertise of our hands-on members as practitioners as well as our industry network, SBC delivers a number of core activities which include education, training, research, and program services to utility, government, and agencies.
+Supported by a Board representing sector stakeholders, SBC seeks to enhance the energy and environmental performance of the built environment independent from the alignment with rating systems or related assessment tools.

 What We Do